 One of our mechanical engineers, Jeff Gorges has been doing some of the engineering prototyping from his home garage.
 In March, he transformed his garage into an R&D lab of motors and wheels—as he said, "Finally a good excuse for organizing my garage."
 In between trading shifts with his wife to care for his 1-year-old daughter, he spent working hours iterating on the bot from his garage workbench.
 When the weather cooperated, he took the bot for a spin around the back patio to test the updated drive train.

 Over the last few months, he's assembled and debugged this next gen prototype all from his home.
-As Scout rolls further into the future, delivering smiles to more homes, we'll remember Jeff's home and its important role in Scout's history.
+As Scout rolls further into the future, delivering smiles to more homes, we'll remember Gorges's home and its important role in Scout's history.

 Interns have the opportunity to innovate from home